-Maybe for a time they did indeed have a better life, but things took a turn.
-Things went from better to worse with the death of all the men in the family.
+Maybe for a time they did indeed have a better life, but things took a turn for the worse with the death of all the men in the family.

-We don't know if manual labor like gleaning was something Ruth was accustomed to or if this was her first time.
+We don't know if manual labor like gleaning was something Ruth was accustomed to or if this was new for her.
 What we do know is she took initiative, she worked hard, she was grateful for the opportunity, and she displayed humility in her approach.
 We also know that others noticed.